-When the workflow is in motion, a couple of tasks can be carried out simultaneously so that they can be combined towards the end.
+When the workflow is in motion, a couple of tasks can be carried out simultaneously so that they can be combined toward the end.
 There are specific tasks that can be triggered only when the task is completed.

 A simple example would be to focus on how a product can be purchased.
 If the operations team or IT should purchase a new laptop, they need to have the funds released by the finance team.
-However, the process of creating specifications for a computer and the invoice budget can be parallel handled so that both works get completed within a specific time frame.
+However, the process of creating specifications for a computer and the invoice budget can be parallelly handled so that both works get completed within a specific time frame.

 It is up to the workflow creator to understand which process needs not to wait for complete approval while others have to be delayed until specific steps are completed.

 It’s important to note that in some cases, parallel tasks may have dependencies on certain sequential tasks.
 However, as long as the dependencies allow for parallel execution, the tasks can be considered parallel.